harvestChurchAdmin/volunteer-event-management/README.md

 - Items have a required “Dish name” input for every selection.
 - “Others bringing” shows dish names plus first name + last initial of the contributor.
 - Cards keep a fixed left column for the item name and an aligned right column for “Others bringing”.
+ - Dish names are normalized on save (trimming whitespace and stripping accidental leading commas), so items like `, Lasagna` are stored and displayed as `Lasagna`.

 ## Contributing / GitHub